Morgana-S/vinyl-online/README.md

 ![Fetch Artist Images](/documentation/images/feature-images/fetch-artists.gif)
 ![Fetch Album](/documentation/images/feature-images/fetch-album.gif)

-As part of the lengthy process of populating the records, I made use of the Discogs API to populate artist photos and record inforamtion.
+As part of the lengthy process of populating the records, I made use of the Discogs API to populate artist photos and record information.
 While this isn't accessible on the front-end side of things, back-end administrators will likely find this useful.

 ## Form Verification
 ![Form Validation](/documentation/images/feature-images/form-validation.gif)